MOSES * EGYPT * SPAETH

 An Invisible God and the Dynamics of Inner Life

-Among the criticism against Freud, of course, much is of no significance, while other features may be of interest, e.g. an 'avoidance' of the spiritual dimension, while the fact that he describe his research as psychoanalysis - a Greek term meaning 'examination of the soul' - although his theory is not comprising or recognizing the soul, is thus contradictory.
-Such a kind of insufficiency can by nature limit solving many enigmas in connection with Moses' Egyptian inspired religious cultural background.
+Another criticism could, for example, include Freud's 'avoidance' of the spiritual dimension.
+The fact is that he describes his research as psychoanalysis - a Greek term meaning 'examination of the soul' - even though his theory does not regard or recognize the soul, thus creating a contradictory element.
+That kind of 'deficiency' may naturally prevent the detection and solution of many enigmas in connection with Moses' Egyptian inspired religious cultural background.

-Anyway, Freud could not stay away from near presence of religion, he showed some kind of "to love his enemy" and was always fascinated and drawn to the subject.
-At his place he had surrounded himself with religious significances - Freud's study was full of sacred objects from ancient Egypt, Greece, Rome, and the Far East, and concerning "afterlife" objects - besides the row of Egyptian ushapti figures on his desk - he had an Egyptian funerary boat in the cabinet.
+Anyway, Freud could not stay away from the presence of religion - he obviously "loved his enemy" and was always fascinated and drawn to the subject.
+In his home he surrounded himself with religious "signs", Freud's study was full of sacred objects from ancient Egypt, Greece, Rome, and the Far East.
+Concerning "afterlife" objects - besides the row of Egyptian ushapti figures on his desk - he had an Egyptian funerary boat in his cabinet.
+Several times Freud stated the hope that mankind would pass beyond religion, and yet he surely took inspiration from the story of Moses and its new concept of religion.

 Freud's Word on Science